Friendship and exam stress: 5 tips to keep things positive

 If you feel like your friends are stressing you out or you’re not sure what to do about a situation with a friend, reach out to others in your support system; they might have had similar experiences and may be able to help you talk it out.

 Remember that you can also reach out to school counsellors, your favourite teacher, a mentor or tutor, or your extended family and friends.
-Or talk to us here at ReachOut on the forums.
+You can also talk to us here at ReachOut by booking in a PeerChat session, or creating a post on the Online Community.

 What can I do now?